 Must I have my own bike?

 Yes.
 If you do not have one, you can rent a bicycle for the event.

 THE RACE AND ROUTE

 Yes, every individual and every team member must complete the disclaimer and hand it in at registration.
 Entrants younger than 18 must have it signed by a parent or legal guardian.
-All team members must be at registration to collect race packs.
+All team members must also be at registration to collect race packs.
 Positive identification, such as an ID or driving licence) must be shown at registration for entry verification.

-Why do the cycle and run courses consist of laps?
+Why do the cycle and run courses have laps?

-ncluding laps into the route ensures that the race is contained, making public engagement more accessible with the opportunity to view and get to know the athletes.
-Furthermore, loyal supporters, family and friends of all athletes have the opportunity to see and interact with their athletes more often.
+Including laps into the route ensures that the race is contained, making it possible for the public to engage, view and support the athletes.
+Loyal supporters, family and friends of all athletes will also have the opportunity to see the athletes they support more frequently.
 The safety of our participants will always remain our primary consideration.
-Discovery Triathlon World Cup Cape Town has various events taking place over the course of the day and the length of the course takes into consideration access requirements for residence, bus routes and other City users.
+Discovery Triathlon World Cup Cape Town has various events taking place throughout the day and the course route also considers access requirements for residents, bus routes and other road users.

 What must I do when I check in my bike?